AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/new-home/move-to-new-home.md

 * All approvals
 * Team requests

-For information about adding widgets to your New Home page, see [Add, edit, or remove widgets in New Home](/help/quicksilver/workfront-basics/using-home/new-home/add-edit-remove-widgets-in-new-home.md).
+For information about adding widgets to your New Home page, see [Add, edit, or remove widgets in Home](/help/quicksilver/workfront-basics/using-home/using-the-home-area/add-edit-remove-widgets-in-new-home.md).

 ## Learn about available widgets